 “Can it be corrected?”
 “What caused it?”
 “Will it get better?”
 “Will it get worse?”
 “Can he learn to talk?”
 “Can she go to regular school?”
 “If we have more children, will they be deaf, too?”
 “Can he get married?”
 “Will she be able to get a job?”

-In the days and weeks following the diagnosis of your child’s hearing loss, you may feel like you are on a roller coaster.
+In the days and weeks following the diagnosis of your child’s hearing difference, you may feel like you are on a roller coaster.
 Your feelings may swing from despair to hope, from sadness to anger, from feeling incompetent to feeling confident.
 As you carry out your daily routines –finishing a chore or arriving at a destination – you may realize that your mind was somewhere else, thinking about your child and what you should do.
-You may also find within yourself unexpected sources of strength to do what has to be done in spite of feeling that you are living under a cloud.
+You may also find within yourself unexpected sources of strength to do what has to be done in spite of feeling that you are living with uncertainty.

 The professionals who evaluate your child’s hearing will have recommendations for you: see an ear specialist, meet with early intervention professionals, and have more testing done.
 As you follow these recommendations, you will meet people who can help answer your questions and explain the decisions you must make.
-The information they give you and opinions they express may also create more confusion for you!
+The information they give you and opinions they express can sometimes create more confusion for you!